ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

     Upper case P and two single quotes for no password.

-    Accept the default location of:

-        # /root/.ssh/id_rsa

-    for the new key file.
+    When prompted, hit Enter/Return to accept the default location for the new key file:

+        Generating public/private rsa key pair.
+        Enter file in which to save the key (/root/.ssh/id_rsa):
+        Your identification has been saved in /root/.ssh/id_rsa.
+        Your public key has been saved in /root/.ssh/id_rsa.pub.
+        ...

 - Now, executing a directory listing on /root/.ssh should show two files: id_rsa, id_rsa.pub.
 (A known_hosts file may also be present.)